Pardubice: Education

-Sport
+Sports

 The city was first represented in the top national football competition by SK Pardubice in the 1930s and 1940s.
+From 1957 to 1960, Dukla Pardubice played in the top tier.
 Later VCHZ Pardubice played in the top national league in the 1968–69 season.
 Nowadays the city is represented by FK Pardubice, which plays in the Czech First League.
-However, as of 2021/22, the team's stadium Pod Vinicí does not meet the criteria for holding first league matches.
 Women's team plays in the Czech Women's First League.

 The ice hockey club HC Dynamo Pardubice plays in the Czech Extraliga.
 The team plays its home games at Enteria arena.

 The basketball team is BK JIP Pardubice, playing in the National Basketball League.

+The Pardubice Stallions are an American football team currently playing in the Czech League of American Football 2nd division.
+They play home games at the Summer Stadium.

 Pardubice is also represented in the Czech rink bandy league.

 Pardubice hosts two world-famous sporting events each year.
-The Great Pardubice Steeplechase was first held in 1874 and is one of the most famous horse races in Europe.
+The Velká pardubická steeplechase was first held in 1874 and is one of the most famous horse races in Europe.
 The second event is the Golden Helmet of Pardubice, a motorcycle speedway competition held at the Svítkov Stadium.
-The Golden Helmet has been run since 1929 is one of the most prestigious individual titles in world speedway outside of the Speedway World Championship or a riders national championship.
+The Golden Helmet has been run since 1929 is one of the oldest individual titles in world speedway.
+AMK Zlatá Přilba Pardubice is a speedway team that race at the Svítkov Stadium.

 The Czech Open international chess and games festival has been held in Pardubice since 1990.
 The city was also known for the Czech Open in golf, but it was last held in 2011.